underscoreio/essential-slick/src/pages/6-joins.md

 and look up their corresponding room from the room table.
 Not all messages are in a room, so in that case the `roomId` column will be `NULL`.

-Slick will lift those possibly null value into something more comfortable: `Option`.
+Slick will lift those possibly null values into something more comfortable: `Option`.
 The full type of `left` is: